blackravenx/captcha-libs/capsolver/README.md

 ```
 ### Features
-* Supports all captcha types, solutions and methods from CapSolver docs (updated at May 2024)
+* Supports all captcha types, solutions and methods from CapSolver docs (updated at June 2024)
 * TypeScript-first design
 * Automatically waits for solution
 * Fully tested task payloads